louipr/cytrac/docs/SRS.md

 3. System generates quality metrics report with key findings
 4. User reviews results and identifies areas for improvement
 5. User exports findings for documentation or sharing (optional)
-6. Team members can access shared analysis results if needed
+6. Collaborating developer can access shared analysis results if needed

 **Extensions**:
 - 2a.
 No previous analysis available: System generates baseline analysis